yumium/tech_notes/C++/A gentle introduction to C++.md

 };
 ```

-Note, `override` is not a reserved word in C++, it only has special meaning when appended to member functions
+Note, `override` is not a reserved word in C++, it only has special meaning when appended to member functions.
+Only specify in `.h` file no need in `.cpp` file